 mysql -h mysql.db.svc.cluster.local -u root -p

-Create a database and table:
+Then create a test database and row:

 CREATE DATABASE IF NOT EXISTS demo;